medaminedev66/school-library-app/README.md

 - Run the project by running `ruby main.rb` on the command line.

+- To run the `tests` make sure you install rspec gem by running `gem install rspec` on the command line then run `rspec spec` on the    command line to see the test passing

 ## Optional

 - Run `bundle install` to install the `Ruby Gems` including `Rubocop`.